buddydev/bp-featured-members/readme.txt

 Are you looking for more features for your BuddyPress site.
 We have got a lot of [BuddyPress plugins](https://buddydev.com/plugins/) that you may find helpful.

+*Note*:- The views may not work properly with Bp Nouveau template pack.
+We are unable to support BP Nouveau till September 2018.

 == Installation ==

 1. Visit Dashboard->Plugins->add New